-Additional charge are payable for Add-On services (see section 3)
+Additional charges are payable for Add-On services (see section 3)

 If you stop paying our fees, we may stop delivering our service, and may charge you interest on any overdue amounts.
 We will always try to work with you to remedy the situation before taking any action.

 8.1.
 If you are re-engaging Crunch in the same accounting year in which you left the Service, we would normally re-enable your previous Crunch account and software and you would need to enter any missing data.
 If you do not wish this to happen you should contact us and request a new version of the Crunch Software.
 This new version of the Crunch Software would hold no historical data and you would be required to enter any previous trading activities back to the start of the accounting year in which you re-engaged Crunch.

 8.2.
 If you have been through an accounting year-end since leaving Crunch we must create a new version of the Crunch Software for you.
 No previous accounting periods will be visible in your Crunch account.

 8.3.
 A new set up fee will be charged when returning to the Services.
 This fee will be calculated by reference to your business’s year-end and whether we are enabling the same Crunch Software.